isotopp/isotopp.github.io/content/posts/2021-09-17-binding-the-orm.md

 - the query plan that ran, if possible (Need to check what `EXPLAIN FOR CONNECTION` does)
 - the information about the query execution that can be gathered from P_S data

-It needs to transform this information into a single serialized form, for example a JSON string, and then exfil this in a way that does not block the server.
+It needs to transform this information into a single serialized form, for example a JSON string, and then exfiltrate this in a way that does not block the server.

 The generic way to do this in my environment has in the past been to send a UDP packet to localhost.
 UDP to localhost is considered non-lossy, limited to 64K and dropping the data if the listener is not present.
 A file write to an append-only file may also write, if there is a rotation/truncation mechanism.

-I will then need to take the JSON in my client, transform it some more and send it to a tracing consumer, eg Jaeger, Lightstep, or in my case, Honeycomb.
+I will then need to take the JSON in my client, transform it some more and send it to a tracing consumer, e.g. Jaeger, Lightstep, or in my case, Honeycomb.

 The trace data will there be joined with spans from other components, including spans around the ORM that made the SQL and the code that called into the ORM.
 This will allow to view the context of the query without having to grep for it, use modern web tools to analyze query execution in the context that generated it and generally unify SQL debugging with other application debugging.